TheGigaMaster/Personal-BL3-mods/Raid Boss Mod/README.md

 # HERME

+## File `BPCHar_VarkidLarva_Raid`

+What determines what's in the pod is this:

+    ],
+    "CustomEvolve_SpawnOption": [
+      "SpawnOptions_Varkid_RaidBoss",
+      "/Ixora2/Enemies/_Spawning/Varkid/_Unique/SpawnOptions_Varkid_RaidBoss"
+    ],

-In file `BPCHar_VarkidLarva_Raid`, Exports `"_jwp_export_idx": 6,` seems to dictate the evolution path once a health threshold has been met, as dictated by the following:
+ Exports `"_jwp_export_idx": 6,` seems to dictate the evolution path once a health threshold has been met, as dictated by the following:

     "export_type": "StructProperty",